icapps/tree-house-authentication/README.md

 ## Tests

-  You can run `yarn test` to run all tests
+  You can run `npm run test` to run all tests
-  You can run `yarn test:coverage` to run all tests with coverage report
+  You can run `npm run test:coverage` to run all tests with coverage report

 ## Authors